 Yancey and other writers who urge confining the civil rights agenda to one group would do well to recall a recent teaching of social science, namely the differential racialization hypothesis.
-Their neglect of it is surprising, since Yancey, at least, relies heavily on the racial-construction thesis which is often taught along with it.
-The differential racialization hypothesis holds that society constructs races differently at different times in light of society's needs.
-For example, in one era society needs a model minority to rebut the accusation that it is racist and unjust.
+[FN147] Their neglect of it is surprising, since Yancey, at least, relies heavily on the racial-construction thesis which is often taught along with it.
+[FN148] The differential racialization hypothesis holds that society constructs races differently at different times in light of society's needs.
+[FN149] For example, in one era society needs a model minority to rebut the accusation that it is racist and unjust.
 It selects Asians and racializes them in a convenient fashion, such as hard-working automatons and coldly intelligent high-achieving drones.
-In another cra, it needs menial laborers; Mexicans and other Latinos now appear in popular culture as servants and happy, courteous workers.
-In some periods, such as that high school), available at http://www.census.gov/prod/2004pubs/p20-550.pdf (last visited Oct.
-23, 2004).
+[FN150] In another era, it needs menial laborers; Mexicans and other Latinos now appear in popular culture as servants and happy, courteous workers.
+In some periods, such as that 514 defined by slavery, society needed to rationalize black subjugation.
+Images then circulated of the happy slave or wise elder.
+[FN151] Later, after slavery ended, the newly freed blacks posed a potential threat to white interests.
+Thus, media imagery changed to that of sullen brutes with designs on white women and white prerogatives--images that justified brutal oppression.
+[FN152]